yanzhang01/TestShiny/Beta_version/README.md

 shiny::runGitHub("shiny_PgenePapers", "yanzhang01", subdir = "Beta_version")
 ```

 Note: Sometimes "Downloading https://..." does not work if your computer is under a very restricted firewall: status was 'Couldn't connect to server'.
-Then you may download from an http CRAN mirror, or switch to another secure network temporarily.
+Then you may choose to download the packages from an http CRAN mirror, or switch to another secure network temporarily.

 ### Database and Search Tools: